anharrington/handsonpython/rstP/websummary.rst

       * If you get nothing
-        back in your web browser, make sure you had tested the final version of the code in Idle for syntax errors (:kbd:`Alt-X`), and that you have the final error catching code in the CGI script, and that you used a URL that starts with ``http://localhost:8080/``.
+        back in your web browser, make sure you had tested the final version of the code in Idle for syntax errors (:guilabel:`Run -> Check Module`),
+        and that you have the final error catching code in the CGI script, and that you used a URL that starts with ``http://localhost:8080/``.

-      * If all of the parts mentioned above are there, the problem may be with the server, not Python.
+      * If all of the parts mentioned above are there, the problem may show in the server, not Python.
         Look in the local server window's log output, and see if it points to a filename that it cannot find or ....

-   #.
-If you have an account on a public server, it should not take
-      much more work than just uploading your files to make your creation available to the whole world.
-You may have a public server with a different configuration than the Loyola server.
-If so see this
-      note: [#]_

 #.
 Markup: Plain text may be *marked up* to include formatting.
 The
    formatting may be easily interpreted only by a computer, or it may